• Skip to main content

 Instructions

-• Add 3 tbsp butter to a large saute pan and place over medium-high heat.
+• Add 3 tablespoon butter to a large saute pan and place over medium-high heat.
 When the butter bubbles add the shallots and cook for 1 minute.
 Reduce heat to medium and add the garlic, mushrooms and fresh thyme.
 Cook for 10 minutes, stirring often.
-Season with ½ tsp salt.
+Season with ½ teaspoon salt.
 Transfer the mushroom mixture from pan to a large bowl and let cool.

 • Clean the pan with paper towel and place over medium-high heat and add the olive oil.
 Add the scallions to the pan and char them for 4 minutes on each side.
 Remove the scallions, chop into ½ inch pieces and add them to the mushroom mixture.